DcBexter/newstockscanner/README.md

 │
 ├── docker-compose.yml     # Docker Compose configuration for production
 ├── docker-compose.dev.yml # Docker Compose configuration for development
-├── docker-compose.test.yml # Docker Compose configuration for testing
-├── start-dev.bat          # Script to start the application in development mode ├── start-prod.bat         # Script to start the application in production mode ├── run-tests.bat          # Script to run tests on Windows ├── run-tests.sh           # Script to run tests on Unix-like systems └── .env                   # Environment variables
+├── start-dev.bat          # Script to start the application in development mode ├── start-prod.bat         # Script to start the application in production mode └── .env                   # Environment variables
 ```